 Unauthorized attempts to upload information or change information on this service are strictly prohibited and may be punishable under the state Computer Trespass law (RCW 9A.52.110) and federal statutes including the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act.

-If during your visit to the SBCTC website you send an email, the server may retain the email message and email address.
+If you send an email during your visit to the SBCTC website, the server may retain the email message and email address.
 We use your email address to respond appropriately to your request.
 This may be to address issues you identify, to further improve our website, or to forward the email for appropriate action.

 The information collected is not limited to text characters and may include attachments such as documents, audio, video, and graphic information formats you send us.
 The information is retained in accordance with Chapter 40.14 RCW, Preservation and Destruction of Public Records.